 Each product page on your website has a purpose: to convert.
-However, this is not easy to achieve when the information you’re offering your customers is poorly organized and laid out.
+However, this is not easy to achieve when your product information is poorly organized and laid out.

 Think about it.
 Google processes over 3.5 billion searches per day.
 Of that, 46% of them are product searches — why would a customer spend more than 8 seconds trying to find sneakers on your website if they could quite easily just go somewhere else?
-It’s like walking into a library and not being able to use a catalog system to find the book you want.
-Pointless.
+It’s like walking into a library and not being able to use a catalog. management system to find the book you want to read.
+Absolutely pointless.

-A well-planned taxonomy has the potential to transform your customer experience through improved content discovery, self-service, and digital commerce.
+A well-planned website taxonomy has the potential to transform your customer experience through improved content discovery, self-service, and digital commerce.
 (It’s also a painless way to manage large volumes of data.
-More so when it’s in a PIM system.)
-There is no one-size-fits-all to website taxonomies.
+More so when it’s in a PIM system or product catalog management tool.)
+There is no one-size-fits-all.
 You have to categorize for your industry, audience, and search engines.

-Here are some best practice guidelines when creating and implementing taxonomies:
+Here are some guidelines when creating and implementing taxonomies:

 1. Keep your audience in mind